 It's a perfectly normal thing to lose hair.
 Humans can lose between 50 and 100 hairs a day, and not even notice it.
 But when it starts to become a noticeable problem, like when there’s are patches of your scalp peeping through your hair, that’s when it might be time to seek further help.

 Though for most people, hair loss isn’t anything to be worried about, big or unusual amounts of hair loss can sometimes indicate there might be something going on medically with your body.
-And the last while, so much has changed and been so disrupted that we don’t know what could be causing all of this.
-We’ve all experienced ongoing stress due to the pandemic the last while, we’ve all also returned to our hairdressers recently and had chemical and heat used on our hair for the first time in a while…but according to Doireann O’Leary, the Cork GP who gives advice on health and wellbeing, there are loads of reasons we could be losing hair.
-She shared some of them in a post over the weekend detailing the causes and what happens to our bodies when they’re effected by them:
+However, according to Doireann O’Leary, the Cork GP who gives advice on health and wellbeing, there are loads of reasons we could be losing hair.
+She shared some of them in a post, detailing the causes and what happens to our bodies when they’re effected by them:

 ‘Female pattern hair loss/thinning.
 It’s more likely to occur after menopause but can occur in younger women too.
 It’s often referred to an “androgenetic hair loss” as it’s thought to be due to a combination of genetics and hormones.

 ‘Telogen Effluvium is hair shedding/thinning after a physical or psychological trauma.
 It occurs 2-3 months after the stressful event.
 Some triggers include: Pregnancy, Weight Loss, Fever, Surgery and Psychological stress.
 It can also occur after stopping the oral contraceptive pill.

 ‘Skin/Scalp conditions like Psoriasis, Eczema or Tinea Capitis (fungal infection) may also result in hair loss.